 There are two on-site parking lots on the east side of the site; one with four spaces accessed from 1st Avenue NE that is restricted during peak times, and one with 28 spaces with an entry from N 120th Street and an exit to 1st Avenue NE.
 The larger main parking lot is used for student drop-off/pick-up as well as staff and visitor parking.
 There is also a gravel area on the south end of the school signed for school bus parking with room for about two vehicles.
-Parking occupancy counts of these lots were performed in October 2019 on the same days and time periods as the on-street parking occupancy counts.
-In the smaller lots, occupancy ranged from zero vehicles during the non-event evening counts to two vehicles throughout the school day and during the evening event.
+Parking occupancy counts of these lots were performed in October 2019 on the same days and time periods as the on-street parking occupancy counts to two vehicles throughout the school day and during the evening event.
 The main lot had an average of 15 vehicles in the lot during the school day, one during the non-event evening counts, and 30 vehicles during the evening event.